 This course will present the government policies and guidelines relating to the operation of health care systems.
 Within this context, discussion will be led around the impact on the implementation of health care and the ethical responsibilities ascribed to health care administrators.
-Examines tort, contract and statutory law related to healthcare delivery.
-Prerequisite: HCA 214, with a grade of C or higher.
+The students will also examine tort, contract and statutory law related to healthcare delivery.
+Prerequisite: HCA 214, with a grade of C or better.